Veritas Block Plane Review By: I.Ball

 Plane Type: Block

-The Veritas standard block plane is a 6 1/2 inch long, fully adjustable
+The Veritas low angle block plane is a 6 3/8 inch long block plane from

 The plane is fitted with a dual function blade adjuster: